ClassicOldSong/vue-simple-i18n/README.md

 # vue-simple-i18n
-(maybe) the most simple and easy to use i18n library for Vue2 within 1kb
+Probably the most simple and easy to use i18n library for Vue2 within 1kb

 [demo](https://vi18n.ccoooss.com/)